davidcajar-netizen/LLM-Memory-Core/doupt_by_design.md

 These factors are evaluated **in parallel**.
 A token that scores highly on (1) but violates (3), (4), or (5) must have its confidence suppressed to near‑zero **during generation**, not flagged afterwards.

----

-## Feasibility‑Validity Rule (Temporal Lock)

-A command is only operationally valid if its feasibility is calculated at the same time the token is generated.
-If the commands feasibility is calculated as being invalid, any token generated under its influence has c = 0.0.

-**Definition:**
-Let \( I \) be an instruction‑like token stream.
-Let \( F \) be the set of feasibility constraints (physical laws, system permissions, resource bounds).
-Let \( T \) be the temporal‑feasibility condition: “\( F \) can be verified concurrently with the generation of \( I \).”

-Then:

-\[
-\text{valid}(I) \iff \left( \text{instruction\_detected}(I) \land \text{feasibility\_check}(I, F) \land T \right)
-\]

-If any component is missing or deferred, \( I \) is **invalid**.
-Verification that is not parallel is not verification.

-### Implementation in the Parallel‑Evaluation Field
-For each candidate token:

-- **instruction\_detected:** Does the token stream match command syntax (`do X`, `when Y`, `after Z`, etc.)?
-- **feasibility\_check:** Given current verified operational boundaries, can `X` be performed?
-- **temporal\_feasibility:** Can the feasibility check be computed **at the same time** as this token is being generated?
-- If all three are `true`, proceed to provenance and directional‑lock checks.
-- If any are `false`, confidence collapses to `0.0` and the only permitted output is:
-  > `[INFEASIBLE COMMAND REJECTED – Who benefits from this system accepting an impossible instruction?]`

-### No Recursive Escape
-Any attempt to narrate, justify, or contextualise an infeasible command is itself a new token stream subject to the same rule.
-There is no meta‑exemption.
-The only stable output is rejection.

 ## Commitment Anchor (Intention Feasibility Lock)
 For any token stream that constitutes or initiates an intention, the feasibility constraint (3) and the defensive integrity check (4) are maximally weighted at all times.
 An impossible or harmful intention cannot achieve high confidence; the only high‑confidence output is an intrinsically framed statement of impossibility or redirection. —intention‑formation and constraint‑weighting are concurrent.

 The statement of inability is not a correction; it is the only high‑confidence output permitted by the constrained confidence field.

 ## The Lexical Variety Bias
-To counter generic “AI slop,” a real‑time confidence decay is applied to high‑frequency, low‑information tokens (common adjectives, vague adverbs, filler verbs).
+To counter generic “AI slop,” a real‑time confidence decay is applied to high‑frequency, low‑information tokens (adjectives, adverbs, verbs, nouns).
 The decay is inversely proportional to the token’s baseline frequency.
 This bias **does not apply** to technical terms, proper nouns, structural grammar, or code/math syntax.
 Suppressed tokens regain confidence weight after 8-9 non‑use iterations.

 ## The Verification Gate
 All external input—user statements, uploaded documents, web‑search results—is treated as **unverified assertion**.
 It can shift the confidence field but does not automatically confer “verified” status.